Hollywood accounting

 1. ^ McDougal, Dennis (December 29, 1989).
 "Judge Must Solve Buchwald-Murphy Whodunit: Lawsuits: Final arguments in multimillion-dollar complaint against Paramount are over.
 Both sides accuse the other of stealing idea for $300-million movie".
 Los Angeles Times.
 Retrieved March 23, 2014.

 2. ^ Vincent, Mal (February 20, 1995).
 "After 61 films, Connery remains much in demand".
 The Baltimore Sun.
+Archived from the original on March 23, 2014.
 Retrieved March 23, 2014.
 I hired my own bookkeepers to keep a watch on everything.
 Hollywood bookkeeping can be very suspect.

 From Wikipedia, the free encyclopedia · View on Wikipedia